deadlydog/deadlydog.github.io/_posts/2024-11-11-Tech-podcasts-I-enjoy.md

 - [Run As Radio](https://www.runasradio.com/): This podcast is hosted by Richard Campbell and has nearly 1000 episodes, with a new one each week.
   He interviews guests from the IT community on a wide range of topics, and is a great way to keep up-to-date with the latest trends and tools in the IT industry.

+Some of these podcasts often provide discount codes for upcoming conferences, which can save you hundreds of dollars off registration.

 ## Non-technical podcasts

 This is a list of non-technical podcasts that your spouse or even your kids might enjoy, where you don't need to be a software developer or IT pro to understand what they are talking about or find it interesting: